MIDDLE SCHOOL COURSES

 Prerequisite: Three-Dimensional Art: Ceramics or Three-Dimensional Art: Ceramics/Sculpture.

-Prerequisite: Three-Dimensional Art: Ceramics, Three-Dimensional Art: Ceramics/Sculpture, or Three-Dimensional Art: Sculpture.
+Prerequisite: Introduction to Clay and Glass, Three-Dimensional Art: Ceramics, Three-Dimensional Art: Ceramics/Sculpture, or Three-Dimensional Art: Sculpture.

 Three-Dimensional Art: Sculpture